abertrand13/notes-syntax/README.md

   - Anything encased in *'s will be underlined
   - Anything encased in **'s will be highlighted and blocked in a wonderfully obnoxious yellow
   - Code blocks (or any other sort of block where you want the whole thing to stand out) can be encased in /* and */

+## Usage

+If you've done all that, things should just start working!
+Just make sure your files have the `.notes` extension.